 We proceeded in this way, category by category, remembering that there were no “shoulds” to satisfy, only needs to understand and care for.

 For instance, there seemed to be particularly many skirts which felt “too lovely to let go of” to the client.

-As I acknowledged what was so for the client, she suddenly thought of a way to work with it, without getting stuck.
+As I acknowledged what was so for her, she suddenly thought of a way to work with it, without getting stuck.

 She VOLUNTEERED to prune another category of clothes more, so that she could enjoy the skirts.

-This was her idea and a sign of her realising that she would need to keep the volume of clothes she had shelves for or accept clothes being stored in plastic bags or in the shed in an overwhelming kind of way.
+This was her idea and it factored in the reality that she’d need to let got of something or live with clothes being stored in plastic bags in the shed.

 Fab alternatives to throwing stuff away

 An out-of-the box solution to keep some beloved items was to reuse them in a way that didn’t overcrowd the clothing area.